Charles Schneider: Art Deco Glass Genius

 Charles Schneider's contribution to art glass is an extensive, exceedingly varied, hand-blown body of work produced within a short period of time, demonstrating a cross section of glassmaking and decorating skills.
 His work used every known decorative glass technique, i.e. 'hot' work such as internal decorations, applied glass, imbedded glass, overlaid glass; and 'cold' techniques like enameling, acid treatments, wheel-carving, etching, engraving.

-The Schneider Glass Works closed even before World War II, and after the war Charles's son Robert took over leading the re-opened company as well as the artistic effort.
+The Schneider Glass Works closed even before World War II, unable to continue when the Wall Street financial crash affected the market for expensive art glass.
+After the war Charles's son Robert took over leading the re-opened company as well as the artistic effort.
 But the era of dramatic colored glass artistry was history.
 Much like art glass producers all over the world, save for the Italians, the Schneider firm switched to the serene elegance of clear crystal.
 The crystal Cormorant, shown below, was made in 1957.
 It measures 17" (43cm) and is a typical example of the Schneider post WWII work.

 Charles Schneider contributed occasional designs until his death in 1953, but he never resumed the position of influence in the glass world that he occupied during his glory years from 1918-1933.
 That short span of fifteen years remains as the focal point of his lasting contribution to Art Deco glass.
 His spectacular designs added zest to life in the 1920s, and they continue to be relevant in our age through their timeless sophistication and stylish exuberance.